All Episodes

 I'll tell you the truth.

-I think I seem better than I just sang right now, and I was actually nervous because I wasn't sure if you're gonna be able to do that.
+I think I sing better than I just sang right now, and I was actually nervous because I wasn't sure if you're going to be able to do it.

 Yeah, there's no pressure or anything.